huangsam/dotfiles/README.md

 # dotfiles

-Collection of dotfiles.
+Collection of dotfiles to boost productivity and happiness.

-What is present at the moment:

-- Shortcuts for CLI tools in `custom`
-- Script for moving `custom` shortcuts to `$ZSH_CUSTOM`
-- Script for moving `custom` shortcuts to `$ALIAS_PATH`
-- Custom configuration for `git` CLI
-- Custom configuration for `pip` CLI

-**Note:** Using the shortcuts above should reduce your risk for [Carpal Tunnel Syndrome](https://orthoinfo.aaos.org/en/diseases--conditions/carpal-tunnel-syndrome/). :smile:
+**Note:** Using the `custom` shortcuts will reduce your risk for [Carpal Tunnel Syndrome](https://orthoinfo.aaos.org/en/diseases--conditions/carpal-tunnel-syndrome/).

 ## Getting started